 There are many massage spots in the area but we were advised to avoid the ones where groups of ladies are sitting around outside, encouraging you in.

 We found the experience very professional and calming with some hot tea on arrival and fresh pyjamas provided to change into.
 Prices start from 500 THB ($14 USD) for a 1 hour Thai massage and we’d happily recommend it for an authentic local experience.

 We were also advised by a local that Ruen Nuad Massage Studio on Convent Road is also great for a foot, back, shoulder or full body massage and the prices and approach look to be similar.

-There’s no shortage of fantastic accommodation near the Silom Road to suit all budgets and tastes.
-We found a couple of friendly boutique style hostels at reasonable rates and close to all the local amenities.
+There’s no shortage of fantastic accommodation near Silom Road to suit all budgets and tastes.
+We found a couple of friendly boutique-style hostels at reasonable rates and close to all the local amenities.

 Check out the excellent Cooper Bangkok hostel just off Pan Road for a friendly welcome and a clean and quiet stay.
 The host, May, will make you feel right at home and the price includes a buffet style breakfast.
 Prices start at 450 THB ($13 USD) for a dorm bed and from 750 THB ($22 USD) for a private twin room.

 Close to Sala Daeng BTS you’ll find Silom Bird House, another great hostel choice with dorm beds from 350 THB ($10 USD) and a standard room with a shared bathroom from 800 THB ($23 USD) per night.